Java-12-Aero/Javacat1-kOS-repo/Readme.md

 ## Licensing:

-Code here is attributed under the MIT license.
+Code here is attributed under the MIT license, the text of which can be found in [License.md](https://github.com/Javacat1/Javacat1-kOS-repo/blob/master/License.md)

 The shorthand of the MIT license is:
 1. Don't plagarize (give attribution to the source)